-Sam the Record Man was located at 347 Yonge St (at Gould St on the northeast corner) in downtown Toronto.
+Sam the Record Man was located at 347 Yonge St (at Gould St on the northeast corner) in the Downtown Yonge area of Toronto.
 With its iconic sign, it was a must-visit store for everyone who loved music.

 How It All Began

-In 1937, Sam Sniderman began selling records from his family’s business, Sniderman’s Radio Sales & Service Ltd, at 714 College St. In 1959, the shop moved to 259 Yonge St, and two years later, the music store made a move to its historic location at 347 Yonge St.
+In 1937, Sam Sniderman began selling records from his family’s business, Sniderman’s Radio Sales & Service Ltd, at 714 College St. In 1959, the shop moved to 259 Yonge St, and two years later, the music store moved to its historic location at 347 Yonge St.

 Sam the Record Man

-The shop was a huge attraction for both music lovers and musicians.
-It was on a strip of Yonge St that was home to other music stores like A&A Records, Sunrise and Music World, as well as the Eaton Centre.
+The shop was a huge attraction for music lovers and musicians.
+It was on a strip of Yonge St home to other music stores like A&A Records, Sunrise, Vinyl Museum, Record Bar, Millwheel and Music World.

 The store had a vast selection, and Sam and his staff were very knowledgeable.
 No song was too obscure.
 Customers could go into the shop and mention a few words of a song or hum a few bars, and the staff would know it.
 There were no apps around then, just excellent customer service.

 People would line up in the middle of the night for album releases.
 Their annual Boxing Day sale drew crowds from Toronto and beyond.